orbit-online/ssh-sudo.sh/README.md

 via stdin piping, meaning it will not be visible in the processlist as an argument at any point in time and is _never_ saved to disk.

-None of the [variables](#variables) need to be exported, meaning none of the childprocesses your script runs will be able to see the sudo password.
+When used from bash, none of the [variables](#variables) need to be exported, meaning none of the childprocesses your script runs will be able to see the sudo password.

+The executables `ssh-sudo` and `ssh-sudo-cmd` "un-export" the variables.

+A possible exploit is to read the password from the fifo socket that is written to right before `sudo` is executed.
+However, the socket is only readable by the current SSH user, meaning the attacker would have to have access to the login user account, in which case a slew of other exploits would be possible regardless (such as aliasing `sudo` or placing a wrapper script in `~/.local/bin`).

 ## Performance